-Spectrum Ay Opaci ty
+Spectrum A Opacity

 Name:

 Spectrum

-from the mini-templates.
-All setting options for free configuration ilable with the Extension package "Audio+" .
+Use the display variants from the mini-templates.
+All setting options for free configuration of the spectrum are available with the Extension package "Audio+" .
 Colors

-0% \$ 50% \$
+0% ↓ 50% ↓ 1

 Frequencies

-Smallest frequency: • • • • • • • • • • • • • • • • • • •
+Smallest frequency:

-Largest frequency: • 12,000 Hz 🗘
+Largest frequency:

-Frequency distribution: .ogarithmic 👻
+Frequency distribution: Logarithmic -

 Level

 Sensitive

-Scaling of the level: 1 × 1
+Scaling of the level:

-Modify level: inear 🔹
+Modify level: Linear -

-More ·····
+More

 Leave in place

 Settings for "Spectrum"